WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/03-sound-desks/index.md

 # Sound Desks

 We currently own 5 sound desks!
 The SQ5, DM12, E12, Si Expression 3, and the O1V96.
-This page also talks about the DiGiCo S21 which is used in WAC and FAB, and the Gilded Balloon's LS9.
+This page also talks about the DiGiCo S21 which is used in WAC and FAB, the WAC's Midas Pro2, and the Gilded Balloon's LS9.

 ## Allen&Heath SQ5